 I baked muffins.

 Lots and lots and lots of muffins.
 I followed recipes, I adapted recipes, I created recipes.
-I even had a recipe published in a magazine.
-I was baking muffins every day.
+One of my original recipes was published in a magazine.
+Everyday was a new muffin baking adventure.
 I had one recipe for espresso muffins that the hubby adored so I made sure to always have some around for him.
-I haven’t made them in quite a while since he’s been off of caffeine but he was going to be driving halfway across the state so he specifically requested them.
-I was more than happy to dust off my muffin making equipment and make him his favorite muffin.
+He loved on particular recipe best – for espresso muffins but he’s had to give up caffeine so I haven’t made them in a while.
+He was going to be driving halfway across the state so he specifically requested them for the ride so I was more than happy to dust off my muffin making equipment and make him his favorite muffin.

 I start from a recipe in Muffins from A to Z (which appears to be only available used) and I play around with it a little.
 The basic recipe is solid and makes a moist, delicious muffin.